Automatic Divorce After Long Separation in Canada

 However, staying away from each other means you cannot have any physical or emotional intimacy with your other partner.
 Failure to maintain the basic rules will result in the decline of the ground.
 Therefore, you have to prove to the court that you were separated for at least 1 year from your partner.

-Learn: What Is The Divorce Rate In Canada?
+More info, What Is The Divorce Rate In Canada?

 Death of the Married Partner